Monads and theories: The monad--theory correspondence in practice

 \subsection{Nervous monads, signatures and saturated classes}

 We now turn from characterisations for $\A$-theories to characterisations for $\A$-nervous monads.
-We know from Corollary~\ref{cor:2} that a monad is $\A$-nervous just when it is isomorphic to $\Psi\T$ for some $\A$-pretheory $J \colon \A \rightarrow \T$, and from the examples in Section~\ref{sec:preth-as-pres}, it is intuitively reasonable to think that these are the monads which can be ``presented by operations and equations with arities from $\A$''.
-Our first characterisation result makes this intuitive idea precise by exhibiting the category of $\A$-nervous monads as monadic over the following category of \emph{signatures}.
+We know from Corollary~\ref{cor:2} that a monad is $\A$-nervous just when it is isomorphic to $\Psi\T$ for some $\A$-pretheory $J \colon \A \rightarrow \T$, and the examples in Section~\ref{sec:preth-as-pres} make it an intuitively reasonable idea that these are the monads which can be ``presented by operations and equations with arities from $\A$''.

+Our first characterisation result makes this idea precise by exhibiting the category of $\A$-nervous monads as monadic over a category of \emph{signatures}.
+We defer the proof of this result to Section~\ref{sec:deferred-proofs}.

 \begin{Defn} The category $\sig$ of \emph{signatures} is the category $\V\text-\cat{CAT}(\ob \A, \E)$.
 We write $V \colon \mnd \rightarrow \sig$ for the functor sending $\mathsf{T}$ to $(Ta)_{a \in \A}$. \end{Defn}